Scroll into the helix

 We do not wait for permission.
 We hyperfocus.
 We compress months into days.
 We hunt for the unseen angle that renders the conventional approach obsolete.
 When hyperfocus arrives, the output is extraordinary — and the documentation from that sprint runs without me afterward.

 Most people see the tension between Autism and ADHD as a defect.
-I see it as the forge — the place where two opposing forces create something neither could produce alone.
+I see it as the sacred contradiction — the place where two opposing forces create something neither could produce alone.
 A Fortress that is stable.
 A Thunderbolt that is fast.
 A system that is simultaneously rigorously architected and creative enough to outperform category norms.
-The gold points in the helix above are where the forge fires.
+The gold points in the helix above are where the two strands meet.
 That is where the partnerships are built.

 Three Pillars in Production